What does a Character Designer do?

 - Strong drawing skills, with a specialization in character design

 - Ability to draw in a variety of styles

-- Knowledge of anatomy and zoology, costuming, physical settings and history-related references associated with character
+- Knowledge of anatomy and zoology, costuming, physical settings, and history-related references associated with a character

 - Visual storytelling skills